PREFERRED STOCKS AND SENIOR SECURITIES. PART I.

 So, let’s have some fun with preferred shares!

-I personally buy callable shares for income purpose.
+I buy callable shares for income purposes.
 When I research which one to buy, I want to ensure that two basic conditions exist (not to mention the company’s stability and the stock market condition):

-- I always look at the buy back date.
+- I always look at the buy-back date.
 For instance, the Compass Diversified Holdings Preferred Shares Series A (ticker CODI-A) can be redeemed on 7/30/2022, so I have about 3 years to collect the dividends (at this time, it’s 7.8%).
-It is worth to mention that the company can decide not to redeem at that date but continue offering the dividends but at a different rate.
+It is worth mentioning that the company can decide not to redeem at that date but continue offering the dividends but at a different rate.

 If the company retains the right to repurchase callable shares at $25 a share, it may choose to buy out shareholders at this price if the market value of preferred shares exceeds this level.
 Callable shares ensure the company can limit its maximum liability to preferred shareholders.

-The company has also the right to redeem the shares with callable option in-between (before maturity date) but at a premium.
+The company has also the right to redeem the shares with a callable option in-between (before the maturity date) but at a premium.

 Let’s assume you have the convertible preferred shares priced at $100, with a conversion ratio of five.
 The question is: when it would make sense to convert?

 Only if the common stock moves above $20 the conversion would be worthwhile for the investor (5 x $20=$100).
 Would you convert if the share price of the common stock is $20.5 (5 x $20.5=$102.5)?
 It is a 2.5% gain, right?